-Tan also said that SM will hold a series of webinars for women entreprenuers on 10 to 11 March.
+Tan also said that SM will hold a series of webinars for women entrepreneurs on 10 to 11 March.

-For her part, Rosalyn “Lynlyn” Mesina, country program manager of UN Women WeEmpowerAsia in the Philippines, expressed her appreciation to SM for its commitment in promoting gender equality and empowering women.
+For her part, Rosalyn “Lynlyn” Mesina, country program manager of UN Women WeEmpowerAsia in the Philippines, expressed her appreciation to SM for its commitment to promoting gender equality and empowering women.

-“SM is the leading the way in making sure gender equality happens.
+“SM is leading the way in making sure gender equality happens.